Graylog2/docker-compose/README.md

       password from the logs of your first graylog node

-and after the preflight
+as the password for the basic auth dialog to access the preflight/configuration UI.
+Use

       <your password from GRAYLOG_ROOT_PASSWORD_SHA2>

-If you configured graylog to connect to OpenSearch directly, use
+after you configured graylog.
+If you have manually configured graylog to connect to OpenSearch directly, use

       <your password from GRAYLOG_ROOT_PASSWORD_SHA2>

-It's as simple as that!
+because the preflight/configuration UI will not be shown.

 ## License